 7. Partner Pass-and-Shoot

 A perfect way to wrap up practice after a series of intense drills, partner pass-and-shoot practice is pretty straight forward with one person passing and the other person shooting.
-This will act as a great cool down while allows the players to focus on improving their shot accuracy.
+This will act as a great cool down while allowing the players to focus on improving their shot accuracy.

 How to Perform: Have your players partner up, designating one person to “A” and the other to be “B.” The “A” people should pass the ball to the “B” people.
 From here, “B” should take their shot at the net.
 You can also use this drill to have partners practice proper passing drills if there aren’t enough nets or if you’re lacking shooting space.
 Have the “A” people complete 10 to 20 passes and the “B” people complete 10 to 20 shots, then switch roles.